-During 2017, we are able to offer 12 fellowships so writers may attend at no cost.
+During 2022, we are able to offer 11 fellowships so writers and artists may attend residency at no cost.
 Otherwise, two-week residency costs $425 (mixed-genre residencies) and one-week sessions cost $250.

 A friend of this project and advocate for arts and literacy, Oregon writer Erin Donovan died suddenly in 2015, leaving in her wake many saddened loved ones and an unpublished collection of moving short stories.
-A fan of small town life, travel, dive bars, nature, wordplay, and late-night talks about the meaning of life, Erin lived with abandon.
-To honor her spirit, Erin’s friends and family co-created a fellowship in her memory for the August residency–the month in which Erin passed–open to applicants from the states where Erin lived.
+A fan of small town culture, travel, dive bars, nature, wordplay, and late-night talks about the meaning of life, Erin lived with abandon.
+To honor her spirit, Erin’s friends and family co-created a fellowship in her memory open to applicants from the states where Erin lived.
 The fellowship is for a woman at mid-life: If Erin’s death at 50 taught us anything, it is that life is sometimes shorter than we expect and the time to create is always right now.
-This residency is open to an emerging woman writer of poetry or prose living in Massachusetts, New York, Washington, or Oregon, who is at least 40 years old, and whose writing expresses wit and compassion.
-This fellowship funds the residency fee for August 2017 and offers travel reimbursement upon proof of travel purchase or mileage, up to $175 (OR/WA) or $400 (NY/MA).
+This residency is open to a woman-identifying writer of poetry or prose living in Massachusetts, New York, Washington, or Oregon, who is at least 40 years old, and whose writing expresses wit and compassion.
+This fellowship funds the two-week residency fee and offers travel reimbursement upon proof of travel purchase or mileage, up to $175 (OR/WA) or $400 (NY/MA).